 Read The Disclosure Statements

-Before making an offer, you need to thoroughly read all the disclosure documents to understand any issues that have come up with the house in the past.
+Before making an offer, you need to thoroughly read all the seller's disclosure documents to understand any issues that have come up with the house in the past.
 The disclosure documents should also highlight any potential liens, easements, and neighborhood issues.
 A responsible seller should have all documentation about any major repairs.